top of page

 My making process draws upon previous years of working with agateware and nerikomi techniques, as well as my background in fine art painting.

-The techniques used to create my work sits somewhere between painting and collage.
+The techniques used to create my work sit somewhere between painting and collage.
 I work by intricately layering, cutting and reconfiguring coloured clay to form patterned slabs.
 Each artwork is then created by building up and collaging sections of these slabs, before they’re rolled into shape.

 Experimentation with application of clay, colour and evolving the techniques I'm using are central to my practice.